siberiacancode/google-recaptcha/packages/docs/app/index.md

     details: Works perfectly with server-side rendering/generation
   - icon: 🌱
     title: Fully tree shakeable
-    details: Only take what you want
+    details: Only import what you need, reducing bundle size for optimal performance
 ---